akshat2474/CarbonEye_App/README.md

 * **Real-time Analysis:** On-demand deforestation analysis of user-selected regions.
 * **Interactive Map Interface:** Users can pan, zoom, and select a bounding box to define an area for analysis.
 * **Data Visualization:** Displays true-color and NDVI satellite imagery for "before" and "after" comparison.
-* **Alerts & Watchlist:** Visualizes critical deforestation alerts on the map and allows users to save locations to a watchlist.

 ## Backend API Endpoints